 REDCap Fee Structure

 REDCap access is a service for which the CRMDA recovers its cost by following an approved rate structure.
 The standard fee for REDCap access is $2,290 for a three year research project.
-Additional years of access and storage are available.
+Additional years of access and storage are available at a rate of $500 per year.
+PIs can request renewals with the REDCap Services Survey.

 The basic rate includes only a minimal amount of project support--just enough to get the researcher "up and running."
 We offer additional assistance in the planning and development of survey instruments on a fee-for-service basis.
 The hourly labor charge for that support is charged at the standard CRMDA rate.

 PIs and team members need to have REDCap accounts.
-Apply for accounts with our Redcap ID Request Form ».
-Once accounts are created, they have no project privileges until the PI, or someone the PI has delegated to manage the project, allows that user to participate.
+PIs accounts are created with the completion of a service agreement.
+Team members and research assistants can apply for accounts with our REDCap Services Survey.
+Once accounts are created, additional users have no project privileges until the PI, or someone the PI has delegated to manage the project, allows that user to participate.
 The REDCap framework puts the responsibility for project management on the Principal Investigator.
 The PI has the duty to make sure that the pieces of information that need to be secured are properly protected.
 The Principal Investigator has the right to designate other research team members to design surveys and import/export information.

 Over time, we have used various names for that "someone the PI has delegated", such as REDCap manager and REDCap PI.
 Some research projects are so large that the principal investigator is too busy to manage details in REDCap.
 In cases like that, another team member will be designated as the as the REDCap Principal Investigator (REDCap PI).
 This is necessary because, for every project, CRMDA staff needs to know which team member is the primary point-of-contact.
 When new projects are created, we will ask for the name and email address of the REDCap PI.

 CAUTION: Please be aware of the following technical limitations of the REDCap framework: